HammadMal/SNA_Project_CS361/Documentation/DataCleaningDocumentation.md

 - **ANP** - Presence in KPK
 - **JUI-F** - Religious party
 - **PML-Q** - Significant in 2008, declining by 2024
+- **MMA** - Religious alliance
+- **Various smaller parties** - Regional and ideological representation

 **Note:** The distribution will show interesting temporal patterns, particularly PTI's rise from marginal presence in 2008 to major party status by 2013 and 2024.
+Independent candidates (previously the largest category) have been excluded from this analysis to focus on party-based networks.

 ---